User permissions required: 'View Sources' AND 'Review and label'

 Once an entity has been applied, it will be highlighted in colour with a bold outline (see below).
 Each entity type will have its own specific colour.

-An example verbatim showing an applied ‘Organisation’ entity
+An example verbatim showing an applied ‘Policy Number’ entity

 Please Note: There are two very important best practices to remember when accepting, rejecting or applying entities within verbatims: